 - Management: The actual management of remote employees can be a challenge for managers who are used to managing employees in person.
 It becomes far more difficult to provide an employee with proper and worthwhile feedback if you’re not interacting with them in real life.
 There are all sorts of subtle nuances such as body language, tone, and nonverbal communications that happen in person.
 These can be almost non-existent if you are managing a remote worker.
 One way to deal with this is by developing a regular cadence with remote workers.
 This may include weekly video chat check-ins, daily chatting via a chat system, and quarterly in-person get togethers.

 - Productivity: In addition to managing remote employees, supervisors also have to manage employee productivity.
 It becomes challenging to determine what each individual employee’s workload looks like when they aren’t sitting near you.
-You don’t get to physically see them twiddling their thumbs at their desk or burning the midnight oil while they are trying to get a proposal out the door.
+You don’t physically get to see them twiddling their thumbs at their desk or burning the midnight oil while they are trying to get a proposal out the door.
 One interesting idea that I heard recently was from a company executive that was using a unique productivity and management technique.
 Each morning, every employee would send their supervisor a list of items they intended to get completed that day, and at the end of the day they would send their supervisor the items that they actually completed that day.
 That was the only form of technical management that existed in this company.

 - Technology: Companies that want to employ remote workers or have a virtual workforce need to get very proficient at understanding how to use technology to help monitor and manage remote employees.
 Many companies that have virtual employees use software so that will allow their employees to alert their co-workers about whether they’re online or offline; the remote workers use chat systems like Slack where they’re around the clock; they use scheduling tools like Deputy in order to set core work hours to set standards; they use cloud-based software platforms like Dropbox and Google Drive store their files, and some even use virtual offices like Sococo.